In this beginner article, we will go through the steps of adding title attribute in WordPress navigation menus.

 - Select the Menu that you want to edit from the list of your Menus.

-- Click on the configuration arrow on the right side of the Menu Item title, that when clicked opens the configuration box.
+- Click on the configuration arrow on the right side of the Menu Item title, which, when clicked, opens the configuration box.

-- Click on the “Screen Options” on top of the page to reveal additional advanced menu properties.
+- Click on the “Screen Options” at the top of the page to reveal additional advanced menu properties.

 - Activate the option for Title Attribute by selecting the Title Attribute box to expose the settings box under the Menu item instantly.